coldworld22/Skillbridge/docs/admin-third-party-integrations.md

 SkillBridge lets administrators manage API keys and settings for various third-party services.
 These include the ChatGPT and Hugging Face AI providers used on the community "Ask" page.

+> **Note:** Google reCAPTCHA configuration is no longer managed here.
+Administrators can configure reCAPTCHA under the **Social Login** settings page.

 ## Backend

 - **Settings storage:** `backend/src/modules/thirdPartyConfig`